 1. Create an account

-Head to the signup page and create a new Restream account with a unique username and password.
-You’ll also need your email address to register.
-Viewers won’t see your Restream username when you go live on your chosen platforms.
+Head to the signup page and create a new Restream account with your email address and password.

 2. Choose your plan

 Restream has a variety of pricing plans for both individuals and companies.
-Individuals can choose Free, Standard, or Professional, and all plans allow you to connect more than thirty platforms.
-Each plan lets you use Restream with third-party streaming software such as Zoom, OBS, and XSplit as well.
-Streaming to some destinations, such as Facebook groups/pages or with a secondary account on platforms covered by the free plan (such as a second YouTube account) may require one of the paid plans.
+Individuals can choose Basic, Standard or Professional.
+Each plan lets you use Restream’s cloud-based live streaming studio or use a third-party streaming software such as Zoom, OBS and XSplit.
+Streaming to some destinations, such as Facebook groups/pages or with a secondary account on platforms covered by the free plan (such as a second YouTube account), may require one of the paid plans.

 3. Choose platforms

-After signing up and choosing your plan, you have to pick which platforms you’d like to stream to.
-Restream supports more than thirty top streaming platforms, including YouTube, Facebook, Twitch, Twitter, LinkedIn, and more.
+After signing up and choosing your plan, you’ll have to pick which platforms you’d like to stream to.
+Restream supports more than 30 top streaming platforms, including YouTube, Facebook, Twitch, Twitter, LinkedIn and more.
 To help you decide which platforms are best for your brand, check out our blog.
 We compare the most popular streaming platforms and guide you on how to use them.
-Also, read our guide on how to connect any streaming platform to your Restream account.

 4. Add channels

-Once you know which platforms you want, you have to add them as channels to your Restream account.
-If you don’t see the platform or site you want to stream to, you can use a Custom RTMP to stream to it.
+Once you know which platforms you want, you’ll have to add them as channels to your Restream account.
+If you don’t see the platform or site you want to stream to, you can use a custom RTMP to stream to it.

 That’s it!
 You’re ready to start live streaming with Restream.